vrutkovs/slides-developing-k8s-with-k8s/slides.md

 ![blocking](imgs/blocking-jobs.png)

 Note:
-Some jobs are more important than the others, say if some test starts failing on s390x architecture tests we won't stop producing nightlies.
+Some jobs are more important than the others, say if some exotic configuration test starts failing we won't stop producing nightlies.
 However support on major cloud providers is critical, so these tests are marked as release blocking.
-Note that some tests are aggregated, meaning this prowjob is spawning 10 more prowjobs and aggregates their result to avoid random infrastructure failures.
+Note that some tests are aggregated, meaning this prowjob is spawning 10 more prowjobs and aggregates their results to avoid random infrastructure failures.

 ---
 <!-- .slide: class="image-only" -->